 If a male slave was freed, he became a “metic” (resident alien), and after that designation, he could be granted citizenship.

 Many slaves worked and lived in their masters’ house, doing all the housework and, in many cases, tending to the family’s children.

 Male slaves did the shopping for the household.
 If they lived and worked independently, they made periodic payments for their masters.

-There are written documents recording that slaves were involved in the building of the Erechtheion and worked in the silver mines of Laurion.
+There are written documents containing records that slaves were involved in the building of the Erechtheion and worked in the silver mines of Laurion.

-Female slaves are known to have as occupations woolworking, and the retail trade; they were also used as wet nurses for infants.
-They were also known to work in craft shops around the agora.
+Female slaves are known to have been occupied in woolwork and the retail trade; they were also used as wet nurses for infants and known to have worked in craft shops around the agora.

 Female slaves also worked as prostitutes in brothels and as concubines.
 However, a concubine had no rights whatsoever.

-Sometimes, the concubine would stay with the man in his house — along with his wife.
-At other times, she would be given a separate house to live, in which her children would also live.
+Occasionally, the concubine would stay with the man in his house along with his wife.
+At other times, she would be given a separate house to live in which her children would also live.

 During Classical times, slave labor was the main workforce in the craft production industry.
 Most of the craft factories belonged to wealthy politicians.

-There are records of Demosthenes owning two factories which were largely supported by slaves.
-One of these factories produced swords and had about 30 slaves, while the other used 20 slaves and produced couches.
+There are records of Demosthenes owning two factories largely supported by slaves.
+One of these factories produced swords and had about thirty slaves while the other had twenty slaves and produced couches.